 I could tell by her reaction just how deep and significant a moment it was.

 It is an amazing document that allows us to reach out and touch the past on a given night on a given year in Ireland.

-It is the 31st of March 1901, and in the Dowd house in Kilcooley, County Kerry, (there was no O’ used back then) seven miles or so west of Dingle there are 13 people living in the three–roomed residence.
-(The photograph above is of the view from Kilcooley to the Atlantic.)
+It is March 31, 1901, and in the Dowd house in Kilcooley, County Kerry, (there was no O’ used back then) seven miles or so west of Dingle, there are 13 people living in the three–roomed residence.

 It is five years before my father is born there.

-There is my great grandfather, Ned, 60, hale and hearty, and his three sons and one daughter, including Daniel Dowd who my father would be called after.
+There is my great-grandfather, Ned, 60, hale and hearty, and his three sons, including Daniel Dowd who my father would be named after, and one daughter.

 Maggie intrigues me.
 I had never heard of her and she does not appear in the 1911 census.
-Clearly she passed away sometimes in the next decade.
-From what I will never know, but my father never spoke of her.
+Clearly she passed away sometime in the next decade.
+From what, I will never know, but my father never spoke of her.

 John Dowd, the oldest son in my father’s family is there.
 He is called Jack and will later leave for America.
 He will settle in Detroit and work for the Ford motor Company his whole life.